michaelglenister/MODE-TASK/docs/source/installation.rst

 Platform compatibility
 -------------------------------

-NMA-TASK is compatible with most platforms which are able to run Python 2.7 and g++
+MODE-TASK is compatible with most platforms which are able to run Python 2.7 and g++.

 Install system dependencies